GDSC-HSU/gateway-dashboard/README.md

 ![Dashboard](docs/img/dashboard.JPG)
 # With self-host
-## Development server
+## Development

-First you need to clone this project to your local machine or your server, and you should have register a firebase project and create web, you can follow this [link]( https://firebase.google.com/docs/web/setup?authuser=0&hl=en)
+First you need to clone this project to your local machine, and you should have register a firebase project and create web, you can follow this [link]( https://firebase.google.com/docs/web/setup?authuser=0&hl=en)

 ```git clone https://github.com/GDSC-HSU/gateway-dashboard```